 Decluttering allows you to let go of the excess but also to get your things more organized so you can more easily find what you own.
 No one wants to spend additional time and energy trying to locate items in their home.
 Decluttering helps limit that.

-How to declutter when you love your stuff
+How to declutter when you love your stuff: 3 steps to start

 So we’ve talked about why to declutter when you love your stuff, but now let’s look at how to start to declutter when you love your stuff.

 1. Start with something easy

 For some people there is a tendency to jump straight in with decluttering.
 That may not be as common though with people who love their stuff and may be feeling some hesitations.

 Start with decluttering something that feels easy to you.
 Choose a type of item or a small area that has items that you don’t feel attached to.